VirtualFlyBrain/VFB_owl/README.md

 This repository is a home for the OWL files that are central to the VFB query system, and the scripts that generate these files.

+WARNING - MOST OF THE CODE ON THIS REPO IS NOW DEPRECATED.
+The repository will likely be retired soon as it will be superceded by a version 2.0 of the VFB pipeline.

 ## Background & summary

 The VFB query system relies on representation of data/knowledge in OWL.
 Central to this a representation of Drosophila neuro-anatomy in the [Drosophila anatomy ontology](https://sourceforge.net/p/fbbtdv/wiki/Home/).
 The anatomical structures depicted in images displayed on VFB are represented as a [KnowledgeBase of OWL individuals](https://github.com/VirtualFlyBrain/VFB_owl/blob/master/doc/vfb_owl_ind_schema.md), which are classified (typed) using OWL class expressions referencing the anatomy ontology.
 When this KnowledgeBase of individuals is combined with the ontology, a reasoner can be used to classify and query for anatomical structures depicted in the images on VFB.